Why whine about summer winding down when you can embrace it, filling these last few weeks with engaging and entertaining family fun?

-Hit the waves at Jones Beach; the water temperature is at a seasonal high in August.
-Photo by ric shaw/CC BY 2.0
+Kids can hit the waves at Jones Beach, where the water temperature in August is at a seasonal high.
+Photo by the author

-5. Groove to the final outdoor concerts playing for FREE across the Island this summer, including Eisenhower Park, the Jones Beach Bandshell, and Concerts on the Green in Montauk.
+5. Groove to the final outdoor concerts playing for FREE across the Island this summer, including at Eisenhower Park, the Jones Beach Bandshell, Northport Village and Concerts on the Green in Montauk.

-7. Pull up a lawn chair and a bucket of popcorn for a FREE movie under the stars at various local parks and places, including Jones Beach.
+7. Pull up a lawn chair and a bucket of popcorn for a FREE movie under the stars at local parks and other destinations, including Jones Beach and Nickerson Beach.

 8. Climb a lighthouse before the ocean gets too rough and the breeze too chilly.
 Enjoy a host of family-friendly activities during Lighthouse Weekend August 17-18 at Montauk Point.

 Our Backyard is a water-based play area for kids at the Long Island Children's Museum.
-Photo courtesy of the museum.
+Photo courtesy of the museum

-9. Visit the seasonal Our Backyard exhibit at the Long Island Children's Museum while it's still warm outside, and maybe take in the temporary Mash Up Menagerie exhibit.
+9. Experience the seasonal Our Backyard exhibit at the Long Island Children's Museum while it's still warm outside, and maybe take in the temporary Mash Up Menagerie exhibit.

 10. Pitch a tent (or park your RV) at these cool Long Island camping sites for a final weekend of summer outdoor fun.

 11. Hitch a final ride aboard Long Island Live Steamers, a mini railroad for kids at Southaven County Park.
-Go full train geek at the Riverhead Railroad Festival (August 26-27).
+Go full train geek at the Riverhead Railroad Festival on August 24-25.

-Savor the last summer berries at Bhavana Berries.
-Photo courtesy of the farm
+Savor the last summer berries at Bhavana Berries on the North Fork.
+Photo by the author

 12. Pick the final berries and peaches before local farms turn the u-pick over to apples.

-13. Swoosh down the waterslide at these water parks and epic pool slides, including the new high thrill slides at Splish Splash.
+13. Swoosh down the water slide at these water parks and epic pool slides, including the new high thrill slides at Splish Splash.

 14. Pick up a day pass for these fantastic outdoor swimming pools before the autumn chill arrives.